stellar-one/Late-Checkout/README.md

 ### Sound Assets:
 - **In-game Sound** will include the sound of objects falling, creeking floor boards, and sinister ambience for the the background audio.
-- **UI/HUD Feedback Sound** will be the sound of a old, flickering flouresant light.
+- **UI/HUD Feedback Sound** will be the sound of a old, flickering florescent light.
 When the user confirms an option, there will be a sound of a broken light bulb.
 - **Music** will only be heard from old radios/record players.
 - **Voice** will consist of faint chatter and conversations from afar, as well as Jacob's own narrating voice.